 Widows and widowers can also receive benefits if they are between 50 and 60 years old, meet the definition of a disabled adult, and their disability started before or within seven years of their spouse’s death.

 Social Security benefits generally increase year over year, depending on the cost of living.
 This is called the Cost of Living Adjustment, or COLA.
-In January 2021, Social Security beneficiaries receive a 1.3% COLA increase to their benefit.
+In January 2022, Social Security beneficiaries will receive a 5.9% COLA increase to their benefit.

 Applying for Social Security Disability Benefits

 In order to apply, you’ll need to have earned enough work credits.
 Generally, you need 40 work credits, but younger workers may need less.
 For example, workers who become disabled before age 24 only need six work credits in the last three years leading up to their disability in order to be eligible to apply.
 Workers aged 31 and older must have at least 20 credits in the 10-year period immediately before becoming disabled.
 Those between age 24 and 31 may qualify if they have credit for working half the time between age 21 and when they became disabled.

 In 2021, one work credit equals $1,470.
 You can earn up to four work credits per year if you earn $5,880 or more.
 In 2022, one work credit will equal $1,510, and for four credits you need to earn $6,040.